mrganmak/discord-role-manager/README.md

 	@user1 and others it's admit users (users, who can use removeRoleFromUser and giveRoleToUser for this current role)
   ```
-  - giveRoleToUser - Give role to the user. return new Promise(resolve(Object), reject(errorMessage))
+  - giveRoleToUser - Give role to the user. return new Promise(resolve(string), reject(errorMessage))
   ```
 	Discord message example:
 	!giveRoleToUser @role @user

 	available only for this role admit user
   ```
-  - removeRoleFromUser - Remove role from user. return new Promise(resolve(Object), reject(errorMessage))
+  - removeRoleFromUser - Remove role from user. return new Promise(resolve(string), reject(errorMessage))
   ```
 	Discord message example:
 	!removeRoleFromUser @role @user